There was not any lingering pain in my left thigh from yesterday’s run. So I followed my normal stretch routine.

 She had been battling brain tumors for several years.
 An update a few weeks ago communicated that the final round of treatments had proven ineffective.
 So today’s announcement is not a surprise.
 Still, it is quite sobering.

 I decided to run without music to pace me.
 I needed the solace that comes from quiet solitude.

-In recent years, an uncomfortable number of friends from high school and college have passed away.
+In recent years, an uncomfortably large number of friends from high school and college have passed away.
 As a result, I am undeniably aware of my own mortality and, more importantly, of those that I love.

 I pondered the word ‘mortality’ for a few miles while running.
 I have heard that word all of my life.
 Its meaning has continuously shifted.

 In my youth, mortality seemed so abstract.
 Even on the occasions when someone close to me passed on, ‘scarcity of days’ still had no meaning.
 Calendars had no end.

 As the years and decades passed, time has come to hold more value.
 Not only has its value increased, but the standard to measure time’s worth has changed.
 For the better, I think.